 Here we go!
 This is my favorite chocolate buttercream recipe.
-I’m tempted to call it a “basic” chocolate buttercream, but it’s anything but– it’s incredibly CREAMY, silky, smooth, and rich.
+I’m tempted to call it a “basic” chocolate buttercream, but it’s anything but basic; it’s incredibly CREAMY, silky, smooth, and rich.
 Like a decadent brownie in frosting form.
-Melts in your mouth and is unbelievable on chocolate cupcakes.
+Melts in your mouth and tastes unbelievable on chocolate cupcakes.

 Even though it’s a wonderfully creamy chocolate buttercream, it holds its shape beautifully– just as Swiss meringue buttercream does.
 This is simply perfect for piping even the most intricate and fancy designs.